cs100/template-lab-03-composite/README.md

 There are two main functions that you will need to develop for this lab.
 The first function, `evaluate()`, will return the value of a node while the second, `stringify()`, returns a string representation of the node.
 Remember that a node in this case could represent a single value or an entire subtree.

+> Note: you will need to include the above Base class header file in multiple subclasses, which will cause a duplication error.
+This error occurs because when you include a header file the contents of that file are essentially pasted to replace that include.
+This leads to multiple definitions of the Base calss when mulitple includes exist in your program.
+To solve this you will need to use [header guards](https://www.learncpp.com/cpp-tutorial/header-guards/) which exist to make sure only one copy of a header are included within a program.

 You will need to develop the following classes for creating your expression trees:

 * class `Op`: This class represents the [operands](https://en.wikipedia.org/wiki/Operand) in an expression, and can be any double value.
 It's string representation should be a string version of its double value.